drupol/master-thesis/src/thesis/2-reproducibility.typ

 The set $I$ and $E$, respectically representing the set of all possible inputs and the hardware and software environment including the date and time, are also considered as abstractions.
-In reality, these sets are complex and intricate entities, that could potentially be composed of many interdependent components.
-However, for the purpose of this definition, they are treated as atomic.
+In reality, these sets are complex entities composed of interdependent components.
+For the purpose of this definition, however, they are treated as atomic.

 We could consider expanding the list of arguments to achieve greater specificity, delving deeper into the intricate details that influence